informaticaucm-TPI/2425-Lemmings/enunciados/practica3/practica3_en.md

 private static LemmingRole getLemmingRoleFrom(String line) throws ObjectParseException {...}
 ```

-These methods can take car of both checking the correct syntax and checking the static semantic
+These methods can take care of both checking the correct syntax and checking the static semantic
 properties such as whether or not a position is off the board.
 Note that, like the `parse`
 method of the `CommandGenerator` class, the `parse` method of the  `GameObjectFactory` class
 never returns `null`; if the creation of a game object is not successful, it throws an